vibedrive/managed-folder/README.md

 # managed-folder

-class that creates subfolders inside a given folder and emits a namespaced event when a change happens inside any of them.
+Create subfolders inside a given folder and emit a namespaced event when a change happens inside any of them.

-currently handles 3 types of events: `add`, `remove`, `change`. can be passed a map of namespace to folder name as an option.
+Currently handles 3 types of events: `add`, `remove`, `change`.
+Can be passed a map of namespace to folder name as an option.

 ```js
 // default subfolder map (namespace -> folder name)